g-dg/streamcontentsystemtest/INSTALL.md

 - Pretty much any operating system that's supported by Rust should work
 	- Current version is tested on Linux (currently Arch and the Debian testing)
 	- Previous versions have been tested on Windows, current versions should still work
+- Apparently doesn't currently run when compiled with MSVC, but works with MinGW.

 Client
 ------